Skip to content

 Formula Used

-Coworking monthly cost
+Coworking monthly fee

-Daily cafe spend
+Average daily cafe spend

-Working days per month
+Working days per month at a cafe

 Spotted something off?

-Calculations, display, or translation — let us know.
+Calculations or display — let us know.

 Disclaimer